OpenHumans/GSoC/10_guide.md

      at best (i.e., if your accomplishment record at that point is spotless) our trust in you will be severely degraded.
 Also, if you are accepted, discuss with your Outreachy mentor before taking on additional obligations.
-   * One of the most common reasons for students to struggle or fail is being overcommitted Do not set yourself up for failure!
-Outreachy summers should be fun and rewarding!
+   * One of the most common reasons for interns to struggle or fail is being overcommitted Do not set yourself up for failure!
+Outreachy internships should be fun and rewarding!